 * Paste that link directly into the quiz question.

 The .csv file type is not supported.
 Please convert this file type to .xls/.xlsx before attempting to use it with LockDown Browser.

 When a student selects the link within LockDown Browser, a spreadsheet tool will open.
 The spreadsheet can be pre-populated with content, or it can be a blank spreadsheet created in another spreadsheet app, which students use to prepare their answers.

 As an example, the spreadsheet tool might be used with a multiple choice question.
 As shown below, a link provides access to a pre-populated spreadsheet.
 The student calculates the answer and then selects one of the answer choices.

 The image below shows the spreadsheet that was used for this exam question.

 Alternatively, an instructor can require students to create or modify a spreadsheet and submit it for grading.
-The example below shows how a short answer or essay question can be used for this purpose.
+The example below shows how an essay question can be used for this purpose.